sjhuang26/copilot/README.md

 # Important Stuff
-* JSX is working, but the structure is not finalized, so avoid modifying any existing files in components.
-Any new components are welcome.
+* JSX is now working!
+* There might be a few small changes to stateful components in the future.
+    * If you're writing a component that does not to be serialized you're all set.
 # TODO
 * Write a README